Professors Receive $6 Million in NIH Grants to Reduce Radiation in Medical Imaging with Deep Learning

-SPECT scans are one of the types of nuclear imaging scans where a patient has to ingest a small amount of radioactive material.
+SPECT scans are one of the types of nuclear imaging scans where a patient is injected with a small amount of radioactive material.
 In photos taken by the scanner, that radiation shines brightly, lighting up parts of the body where blood is flowing and letting the doctor spot any problems.
 “If the radiation dose is too low, you can think of it as like taking a picture at night,” says Yang.
 “When you don’t have much light, the picture is going to be really bad.”

 But with more than two decades of experience each in researching AI, Wernick and Yang have been turning that expertise to medical scans taken with low doses of radiation to reconstruct the image enough for the doctor to still give a diagnosis.
 Yang says their advanced deep-learning algorithm may be able to cut the radiation dose down by eight to 16 times.

 The second grant, which is also $3 million over the next four years, is in collaboration with Boston Children’s Hospital to apply the same techniques to kidney scans in children from six months to 14 years old.
 Since they are still growing and have more years ahead of them, children are especially vulnerable to experiencing the negative effects of radiation exposure.